Association Rules — 10. Membership

 International Affiliates may subscribe to any of the journals published by the Association or purchase other APA publications at the same reduced rates charged to members.
 They may attend meetings of the Association as members of the Association.

 10-14.1 Applications from students desiring to become Student Affiliates may be accepted at any time by the chief staff officer, who shall have discretion in determining what form of evidence is sufficient to meet the requirements for this application.

-A Student Affiliate who interrupts studies for a limited and defined period of military or other form of national service shall be considered as a student throughout such service for purposes of determining eligibility for Student Affiliate status.
+A Student Affiliate who interrupts studies for a period not to exceed 10 consecutive years shall be considered as a student throughout the break in studies for purposes of determining eligibility for Student Affiliate status.

 Student Affiliates may subscribe to any of the journals published by APA or purchase other APA publications at the same reduced rates charged to members.

 10-15.
 High School Teacher Affiliate